According to Chinese belief, plants not only decorate your house but transmit energy that affects your mental health.

 - Always use lukewarm water for water propagation or watering to prevent the plant from being shocked.

 - Dust particles clog the leave pores reducing the light-capturing efficiency of the plant.
-You can wipe or hose-down the topsides of the leaves once a month to remove any accumulated dust.
+You can wipe or hose down the topsides of the leaves once a month to remove any accumulated dust.

-Is this plant poisonous?
+Is Syngonium wendlandii poisonous?

-It is a non-edible plant and the vines are poisonous if swallowed.
+It is a non-edible plant, and the vines are poisonous if swallowed.
 Place your plant at a high location away from pets and children.

 This is due to low-light conditions.
 Syngonium plants can be grown in semi-dark areas, but your plant will start losing its variegated look.
 Simply move the Wendlandii plant to a brighter location to allow the variegation to redevelop on new growth.